axiom-data-science/modflow2netcdf/README.md

 configuration file is specified through the library interface during initialization of the ModflowToNetCDF object with the config_file parameter.

-Spatial data includes the grid projection used by the model, the location of the upper left grid point in the model's projection, the rotation of the grid from true north-south, and the units of measurement.
+The configuration file contains spatial data which includes the grid projection used by the model, the location of the upper left grid point in the model's projection, the rotation of the grid from true north-south, and the units of measurement.
 MODFLOW2NetCDF converts spatial data from your project's coordinate system into latitude and longitude coordinates on the WGS84 reference ellipsoid (EPSG 4326).
 This allows all projects to be displayed in a standard coordinate system.

-Two example configuration files are shown below.
+Two example configuration files are shown in the "Examples" section.
 Configuration files are also available in two test projects included with MODFLOW2NetCDF:

 	tests\resources\freyberg\freyberg.geo